LivingGarden/LivingGarden.github.io/plan.md

 The long-term plan is to map all populated areas within a 50km radius of each of the volcanoes.
 This will be a big task, as some volcanoes have several urban clusters within the target area.
 To determine how much effort will be needed to map all 10 volcanoes, the event's focus will be on mapping Kelud and *Volcano*.

 Exactly how much work will be needed to complete the volcanoes will depend heavily on the surrounding area.
 Kelud, for example, has a number of large urban clusters within a 50km radius.
 Because of this, some effort has been done by NGOs to map Kelud.
-The ongoing OpenStreetMap task can be found [HERE](http://tasks.hotosm.org/project/425). *The second volcano...*
+The American Red Cross and the Humanitarian OpenStreetMap Team have begun the process of mapping the volcano, though a majority remains un-mapped.
+The ongoing OpenStreetMap task can be found [HERE](http://tasks.hotosm.org/project/425). *The second volcano short background...*

 To map Kelud and *other volcano*, we will be working with USAID Global Development Lab's Geocenter--sepecifically their Mapping for Resilience program.
 The Geocenter teams up with the George Washington University to map areas of interest.